polterguy/magic/README.md

 ## License

 Magic is licensed as Affero GPL.
 If this is a problem, you can contact at thomas@gaiasoul.com me to negotiate a proprietary license if you want to use the framework to build closed source code.
+This will allow you to use Magic in closed source projects, in addition to giving you access to Microsoft SQL Server adapters, to _"crudify"_ database tables in MS SQL Server.

 ## Notice